GrayFox1031/GrayFox1031/README.md

-### Hi there 👋

 This account was established in April 2021 and is in operated

 - I work as a Service Quality Assurance (SQA) Engineer at a internet service company in Japan
 - Personally, I’m currently learning how to develop a web service to become familiar with the development team
-- To see Portfolio: https://grayfox1031.github.io/ (Now under construction...)
+- To see Portfolio-> https://grayfox1031.github.io/ (Now under construction...)
-- How to reach me: iamgrayfox1031@gmail.com
+- How to reach me-> iamgrayfox1031@gmail.com

 ** I am interested in various occupations and am positive about all the opportunities **